guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 All changes made to the running container, are written to the container layer.
 But the files won't be persistent after the container is deleted.
 To write data in the writable layer of the container, Docker uses <span style="color: #d65d0e">storage drivers</span>.

 Docker uses storage drivers to enable layered architecture.
 Some of the common storage drivers are: AUFS, ZFS, BTRFS, Device Mapper, Overlay, Overlay2.
 The selection of the storage driver depends on the underlying OS.

+storage drivers define how layers are stored on disk and represented to containers.
+In other words, storage drivers are responsible for decompressing layers into a directory structure, and presenting them to a container as a fake route directory.

+Some container run times refer to storage drivers as graph drivers or snapchatters.

+overlway2 is the most popular storage driver.

 >[!info]
 >Docker will choose the best storage driver available automatically based on the operating system.